AliCampbellKhaya/Intro-AI/README.md

 # Introduction to Artficial Intelligence

-In this course I completed 4 major AI projects \
+In this course I completed - major AI projects: A simple reflex agent,

 ## Simple Reflex Agent and Vacuum Environment
 ### Vacuum Environment